hertg/egpu-switcher/README.md

 # egpu-switcher

-> **Disclaimer**\
-> Works with **NVIDIA** as well as **AMD** cards.\
+Distribution agnostic script that works with **NVIDIA** and **AMD** cards.

-> Tested on Ubuntu, Arch and many other distros.
->
-> For more information and user feedback, take a look at my [Thread](https://egpu.io/forums/thunderbolt-linux-setup/ubuntu-19-04-easy-to-use-setup-script-for-your-egpu/) over on egpu.io or open an issue on Github.
+> *For more information and user feedback, take a look at my [Thread](https://egpu.io/forums/thunderbolt-linux-setup/ubuntu-19-04-easy-to-use-setup-script-for-your-egpu/) over on egpu.io or open an issue on Github.*

 ## Description
-The goal of this script is to make the initial egpu setup for (new) Linux users less of a pain.
-With this script your X-Server configs for the different GPUs will be automatically created, you just have to choose which one is the external and which the internal graphics card.
+The goal of this script is to lower the barrier for Linux users to use their eGPU on the Linux Desktop.

-After the setup, your linux installation will at each startup check if your EGPU is connected or not, and then automatically choose the right X-Server configuration in the background.
+An interactive setup allows the user to choose their external GPU, which will then be automatically chosen as the primary GPU if it's connected on bootup.

-**This does not provide you with a plug-and-play functionality like you may know from Windows.
-If you want do connect / disconnect your EGPU, you will have to restart your computer**.
+**This does not provide you with a plug-and-play functionality like you may know from Windows.<br> You still need to reboot your computer in order to connect / disconnect your eGPU.**.

 ## Screenshot
 ![Screenshot of setup](https://raw.githubusercontent.com/hertg/egpu-switcher/master/images/screenshot_setup.png)